ShirinNagle/theory-algos-project/README.md

    one 128 digit digest.
    Why can't the one way method be reversed?
 Hash functions discard information using the modulo operator.
-The modulo operator is not reversible, for example 32 mod 9 is 5, the result of this modulo operation is 5 but not knowing the starting point makes it impossible to figure out what the original number was, what it's modulo was, you just know that the result is 5, it could be an infinite combination of numers that give a result of 5.
+The modulo operator is not reversible, for example 32 mod 9 is 5, the result of this modulo operation is 5 but not knowing the starting point makes it impossible to figure out what the original number was, what it's modulo was, you just know that the result is 5, it could be an infinite combination of numbers that give a result of 5.
 In SHA512 a lot of data is discarded during the hash process.The input message can be as big or small as you want, the output is always a 128 digit digest.
 Because of the discarded data, it would be impossible to work out the origial message from the resulting 128 digit digest.